EarthLink Internet in Washington at a Glance

 About EarthLink Internet in Washington

 One of EarthLink's standout features in Washington is the absence of contracts on all plans.
-Whether you choose the entry-level Fiber 300 plan or the blazing-fast Fiber 5 Gig tier, there are no early termination fees and no surprise price increases during a locked-in period.
+Whether you choose the entry-level Fiber 300 plan or the blazing-fast Fiber 5 Gig tier, there are no early termination fees.
+No surprise price increases during a locked-in period.
 Combined with unlimited data on every plan, EarthLink positions itself as a straightforward, transparent choice for Washington households that want reliable internet without the fine print.

 EarthLink Internet Plans in Washington